 Bassist Julie Slick was at stage right, resplendent in curly blue hair and a colorful kimono.
 Belew was wearing duds he joked were maybe better suited for working in a garage; simple black coveralls.
 I was happy to see that though long since bald and thin on top, he refused to shave his head.
 Or grow it long in the back to compensate.
 Meanwhile, drummer Tobias Ralph mounted his kit stage left in basic black.
 Belew kicked off with a goofy instrumental ditty [probably from the 40s] on his sampler and then we were off to the races.

 I knew that the Trio were performing lots of King Crimson material and having not heard any live Crimson in 14 years, I was more than ready for this.
 What I really wanted to hear this evening was Belew tackling “Boys Keep Swinging,” the “Lodger” single that was a high water mark of his guitar contribution tot he album.
 His long solo[s] on the second half of the single were legendary, and what finer way to tip the hat to Mr. Bowie?
-Yesterday afternoon, I had bee listening to Belew’s “Young Lions” album on the way home yesterday, so I was very happy to hear the great numbers from that one straight up.
+Yesterday afternoon, I had been listening to Belew’s “Young Lions” album on the way home yesterday, so I was very happy to hear the great numbers from that one straight up.
 “Men In Helicopters,” an even more relevant eco-rocker, the title track, and the excellent Bowie duet from that album, “Pretty Pink Rose.”
 Then the set zipped backward in time almost a decade for the iconic “Big Electric Cat;” sounding appropriately sleek here in contrast to the version that actually drove me from the room over a decade ago.
 By golly, these young kids [read: in their 30s] could really play.

 Boy could they ever.
 This concert set a new bar at drumming for me when Belew sat down and gave the stage to Ralph for a “drum lesson” as Belew called it.
 Adrian warned us that Tobias Ralph was also known as “the hummingbird,” after which Ralph proceeded to take 4-5 minutes showing us why.
 Good gravy, I have never seen or heard drumming this… I don’t know exactly how to describe it, before!
 Suffice to say, he’s earned his moniker honestly, as his sticks fluttered over his kit like a stormcloud touching down intermittently.
 Providing polybeats and trills that put drum + bass machine programming very much in the shade.
 Do anything you can to see this man play a kit!

 In between angular instrumentals I presume were from unheard Belew albums, there was a healthy amount of Crimson material.
 Well balanced between ballads like “One Time” or “Heartbeat” and more intense material like “Dinosaur” or my all time favorite “Frame By Frame.”
 The latter is probably my all time favorite KC number; primarily for Fripp’s characteristically inhuman ostinatos, which make me hold my breath each time I hear them.
-Obviously, those would not be happening tonight but I can’t say I really noticed as the compression of this song from four to three players [and none of them Fripp] seemed to dim its allure one iota.
+Obviously, those would not be happening tonight but I can’t say I really noticed as the compression of this song from four to three players [and none of them Fripp] seemed not to dim its allure one iota.
 Well played, guys.
 Well played.
 After that, the band took 15 before the second set.

 The second set commenced when Belew walked out sporting a red baseball cap.
 Julie Slick had doffed her kimono and now was just in a sleeveless top.
 They dig into a setlist heavy on the King Crimson.
 “Three Of A Perfect Pair” was a great number to sing along with.
 “Neurotica” was a pleasant surprise from the under-appreciated [even by me, back in the day] “Beat” album of 1982.
 The song had been radically restructured here to accommodate the smaller combo but it didn’t lack for brain-melting intensity any!
 I found it interesting that Belew opted for sampled playback of his stream-of-consciousness rap from the number, though he sometimes recited along with his playback.
 After that peak frenzy, the delicate “Walking On Air” from “Thrak” was a necessary coda.